Are Capital Gains Included in Adjusted Gross Income?

 3. Relinquish the property.

-5. Notify the IRS of the transaction via Form 8824 with your tax return.
+5. Notify the IRS of the transaction via Form 8824 on your tax return.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.